Vegetarian Guide to Ipoh, Malaysia

 Salad from Tummy Bowl

-I have never visited this place, but I ordered Tummy Bowl’s vegan salad three times.
 After eating all the sweet treats and fried food during the day, I wanted something healthy and light by the time dinner rolled around.
 This salad was perfect.
+Well-cooked tofu, a tasty dressing that wasn’t too heavy, and mango and pineapple for added freshness.
+The juice was a great way to ensure I got some extra energy for all that walking too.

 Freshness delivered by Tummy Bowl